Fast & Accredited

 All legal testing and immigration DNA testing is provided through our partner laboratory which is approved by the United Kingdom Home Office and listed by the Ministry of Justice.
 It is important that if you are directed by the court under section 20 of the Family Law Reform Act 1969, to select a DNA testing company that is listed on the MOJ for the test results to be accepted.

 Once your DNA samples are processed, a copy of the test results will first be sent by email within 3-5 working days.
-All paternity tests are performed by our ISO17025 accredited laboratory which has performed over 250,000 DNA tests to date.
+All paternity tests are performed by an ISO17025 accredited laboratory which has performed over 250,000 DNA tests to date.
 You can therefore rest assured that your test is being performed under the strictest of guidelines.

 How are samples collected?